Skip to Content

 There are no restrictions to selling your house if you have chosen not to connect to the system.

-However, if you or a future buyer decide to tie into the system within the five-year period, the connection cost will be significantly lower than the cost once the connection window expires.
+However, if you or a future buyer decide to tie into the system within the connection period, the connection cost will be significantly lower than the cost once the connection window expires.

 I plan to construct a building on my lot in the future - can I locate my tank to suit this future need?